 There are three RJ-45 Ethernet connectors on the rear panel with 10 megabits per second (Mbps), 100 Mbps, or 1000 Mbps network connectivity.
+Ethernet connector 0 is for system management by default.
+However, you also can set Ethernet connector 1 or 2 for system management use in the Setup Utility program.

-One of the Ethernet connectors is for system management.
-To locate the Ethernet connectors, see "Rear view of the server" on page 23.
+For more information, see "Rear view of the server" on page 21.